jameshi16/ungoogled-chromium-builder/README.md

 ## Changing to other Distros

 You would need to change to other Ubuntu versions depending on your target platform, because libraries used to build Ungoogled Chromium varies from platform to platform.
-The easiest way is to check `build.sh`, where there are two environment variables that is used throughout the build script, called `IMAGE_VERSION` and `GIT_TAG`.
+The easiest way is to check `build.sh`, where there are two environment variables that is used throughout the build script, called `IMAGE_VERSION` and `IMAGE_DISTRO`.

 `IMAGE_DISTRO` is the distro.
 Currently only debian-based distros are theoretically supported.